 Is it ok to ask, was it just having someone there to talk to that helped or were they well trained and/or empathic, and that was able to reach you in your time of crisis?

 Just being there and being allowed to talk can make a lot of difference, which is how anyone can be helpful to people having an emotional crisis.
-My previous post, Suicide And Suicide Prevention, also has some other potentially useful tips on how to handle such encounters should you find yourself in such a situation.
+My previous article, Suicide And Suicide Prevention: Advice And Information, also has some other potentially useful tips on how to handle such encounters should you find yourself in such a situation.